April is the harbinger of Spring

 Throughout Tuscany there is a tradition sing in May 1st with love songs.
 This event deeply rooted in the culture that dates back centuries: the musical band “Maggiaioli” will be visiting all the houses while singing traditional songs for the entertainment of all locals.

-Editor’s Note: This article was updated on March 7, 2018 to make sure we’re giving you up-to-date info, if the dates have not yet been announced then we indicate TBA (to be announced)
+Author's Note: This article was last updated on April 4, 2018 to make sure we’re giving you up-to-date info, if the dates have not yet been announced then we indicate TBA (to be announced)